sw-tracker/flexget/flexget/readme.md

 and it should return the version number. eg. 1.2.201.
 It will also tell you whether you're on the latest release or not (which we are given we've just installed it!).
 See NOTE below.

-When a new version of FlexGet is released and you want to upgrade to it, simply type the following:
+When a new version of FlexGet is released and you want to upgrade to it, simply type the following (stop the daemon first):

 ```
+sudo pip install --upgrade setuptools
 sudo pip install --upgrade flexget
 ```